N3RDIUM/old-dotfiles/README.md

 - Other scripts I use

 # Features (WIP)
+EVERYTHING is a tile.
+This is a WIP.
+Tiles can have hidden contents which can be revealed by scrolling.

 - [x] Top bar:
     - Left: Workspaces
     - Center: Active window info